AnimatedSwine37/p4g64.customSubMenu/README.md

 # Custom Sub Menu
-A collection of mods for P4G Steam from multiple creators centered around the use of the sub menu.
+A collection of mods for P4G Steam from multiple creators centred around the use of the sub menu.
 (Also on [GameBanana](https://gamebanana.com/mods/470352)!)

 ## Features
 ### Quick Travel Plus